What is cohousing?

 Cohousing is exploding across suburban America.
 Walnut Commons is unique in that it’s a single building and decidedly urban, situated a short walk from Santa Cruz ’s eclectic downtown, legendary boardwalk, and popular beaches.

-Our meaning of mutual support includes listening for the needs of others and being willing to express our own needs, trusting others will listen, recognize, and facilitate meeting those needs.
+Mutual support includes listening for the needs of others and being willing to express our own needs, trusting others will listen, recognize, and facilitate meeting those needs.

-Our meaning of cooperation is a spirit and attitude of responsibility to others by participating in tasks, meetings, and group activities for the welfare of the community as a whole.
+Cooperation is a spirit and attitude of responsibility to others by participating in tasks, meetings, and group activities for the welfare of the community as a whole.

-Our meaning of nonviolence includes being kind, living in a weapon-free community, practicing compassionate communication and promoting a peaceful world.
+Nonviolence includes being kind, living in a weapon-free community, practicing compassionate communication and promoting a peaceful world.

-Our meaning of a healthy living environment includes an environment that is safe and secure, with good quality air and food, and attention to people’s health needs (such as allergies, diet, physical access and mobility).
+Healthy living environment includes an environment that is safe and secure, with good quality air and food, and attention to people’s health needs (such as allergies, diet, physical access and mobility).